Geonkick-Synthesizer/redkite/README.md

 #### Description

 Redkite is a small free software GUI toolkit.
-It is developed in C++17 and inspired from other well known GUI toolkits.
+It is developed in C++ and inspired from other well known GUI toolkits.

-Version: 0.6.3
+Version: 0.8.0

 License: GPLv3

 Author: Iurie Nistor

-Note: Redkite is not supposed to be provided as shared library,
-      it must be only as static library for development.

 #### The problem